CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/engineering.md

 # Engineering Skill

-The Engineering skill allows characters to design, build, and maintain complex mechanical devices, traps, and machinery.
-Engineers are valued for their ability to create both practical tools and intricate mechanical wonders.
-This skill combines theoretical knowledge with practical application to create devices of both utility and wonder.
+The Engineering skill allows characters to design, build, and maintain complex mechanical devices, with a focus on traps and firearms.
+Engineers are valued for their ability to create both defensive mechanisms and powerful weapons.
+This skill combines theoretical knowledge with practical application to create devices of both utility and danger.

 ## Skill Description
 Engineering is the art of combining mechanical principles, materials, and energy sources to create functional devices and machines.
 Engineers must understand mechanics, physics, and how different materials interact with each other.
 This skill requires both theoretical knowledge of mechanical principles and practical experience in applying them.